-We are in the middle of a tough stretch for African rhinos.
-Organized crime syndicates have killed more than 800 African rhinos in the past three years - just for their horns.
-With the most serious poaching upsurge in South Africa, Zimbabwe and Kenya, Africa’s top rhino experts (including a number of IRF staff) met in South Africa in early 2011 to assess the status of rhinos across the continent and to identify strategies to combat the poaching crisis.
+We are in the midst of an unprecedented poaching crisis in Africa.
+Last year. organized crime syndicates killed 745 African rhinos - just for their horns.
+With the most serious poaching upsurge in South Africa, Zimbabwe and Kenya, Africa’s top rhino experts (including a number of IRF staff) met in South Africa in early 2013 to assess the status of rhinos across the continent and to identify strategies to combat the poaching crisis.

-So far in 2012, South Africa alone lost more than 250 rhinos to poaching; in 2011, a total of 452 animals were lost.
+In 2013, South Africa alone lost 1,004 rhinos to poaching; a total of 668 rhinos in 2012; in 2011, a total of 452 animals were lost.
 Most rhino horns leaving Africa are destined for Southeast Asian medicinal markets that are believed to be driving the poaching epidemic.
 In particular, Vietnamese nationals have been repeatedly implicated in rhino crimes in South Africa.

 Although good biological management and anti-poaching efforts have led to modest population gains for both species of African rhino, we remain extremely concerned about the increasing involvement of organized criminal poaching networks.
 Unless the rapid escalation in poaching in recent years can be halted, African rhino numbers could once again start to decline.

 But there is a bright spot!
 Black rhino numbers are up to 5,055 (from 4,840 in 2001), and white rhino populations have increased to 20,150 (up from 17,500 in 2007).
 Even though this is encouraging, we cannot let down our guard for a minute.
 This year may be the first year when rhino population growth is unable to keep pace with poaching.